 The grave of Wilfred Cecil Alcock

 The weekend of 24 November 1917 saw a series of accidents at the training airfields that made up Camp Taliaferro near Fort Worth in Texas.
-The newspapers of the day carried lured stories of multiple fatalities and mortally wounded aviators (see the gallery for an example) but the truth is somewhat simpler to recount.
+The newspapers of the day carried lured stories of multiple fatalities and mortally wounded aviators (see the linked example) but the truth is somewhat simpler to recount.
 On Saturday 24 November Cadet Wilfred Alcock crashed into the undercarriage of another Curtis JN4 flying in formation and was killed instantly.
 The other pilot, Royal Flying Corps Cadet James Harold Thompson, crash landed and was injured but recovered.
 Another crash involving Cadet Eric Biddle was not the fatal event that the newspapers reported, and neither was that of Cadet Brailey Gish, although they were injured.
 A second fatality occurred on Monday 26 November when newly commissioned Second Lieutenant Frank Park Mathews fell in his aircraft from 2,500 feet.
 Only Alcock was British; Thompson was born in Canada but lived in the United States and Biddle, Gish and Mathews were Americans, the latter two being pilots of the Aviation Section, United States Army Signal Corps.[1]
-Continue reading

 This is part of a series of essays about the First World War casualties commemorated by the Commonwealth War Graves Commission in New York.